Cabinet Basics, Part 4: Today's Cabinetmaking Revolution

 Then the Germans invented the CNC milling machine.
 The CNC or "Computer Numerical Control" cabinet milling machine is linked to a computer that is programmed to shape precise parts out of wood or wood-product sheets.

 A software design program is used to specify each cabinet in a kitchen.
 The program then converts the design into a set of electronic cutting and shaping instructions that the CNC machine can follow.
-Material is loaded into the machine and the CNC instructions sent to the machine's controller.
+Material is loaded into the machine and the CNC instructions are sent to the machine's controller.
 After the dust settles, all of the parts needed to make all of the cabinets are cut, dadoed, rabbited, pre-drilled for screws, and labeled.
 All that remains is to put them together.

 Temperamental prone to break down and very expensive in their early years with only rudimentary software, CNC machines quickly came down in price even as they became more reliable and more sophisticated with more powerful design and control software.
 Before too long they were small enough and cheap enough to be within reach of the average local and regional cabinetmaker.